vinland-technology/flict-obsolete/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-# FOSS License Checker
+# FOSS License Compatibility Tool

 # Introduction

-FOSS License Checker is a Free and Open Source Software tool to verify license compliance in and between [_components_](#component).
+FOSS License Compatibility Tool (flict) is a Free and Open Source Software tool to verify license compliance in and between [_components_](#component).
 You can use the tool to automate the license compliance in the compliance work flow.

-FOSS License Checker checks components, with a defined license and with dependencies (themselves being components), so you need to tweak your other tools into providing this information in the correct [format](#component).
+flict checks components, with a defined license and with dependencies (themselves being components), so you need to tweak your other tools into providing this information in the correct [format](#component).

 ## Extensible and tweakable

-FOSS License Checker does not come with any knowledge about certain policies, licenses and their compatibilities.
+flict does not come with any knowledge about certain policies, licenses and their compatibilities.
 These things are specified outside the program.
 By default the tool uses the licenses that comes with the tool.
 This makes it easy to extend the program